Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Overview
 Duration: 5

-This guide will take you through a scenario of using Snowflake to ingest, transform, and analyze time series data using Snowflake, with the ultimate goal of serving time series data to end users via a Streamlit application in Snowflake.
+Snowflake has functionality built-in for ingesting, storing, and analyzing time series data.
+This guide will take you through a scenario of using Snowflake's Snowpipe Streaming to ingest a time series simulated stream, then utilize Dynamic tables to transform the ingested data from a raw JSON format into a model ready to analyze the data using Snowflake time series functions.
+Finally, a Streamlit applciation will be deployed to Snowflake to serve time series data to end users via an easy to use interface within Snowflake Snowsight.

 ### Key Activities